Version 0.15.0 (October 18, 2014)#

 Categoricals in Series/DataFrame#

-can now be included in Series
+Categorical can now be included in Series and DataFrames and gained new

 methods to manipulate.
 Thanks to Jan Schulz for much of this API/implementation.
 (GH3943, GH5313, GH5314,